Return to School 2021-22

 The focus will be on regular hand hygiene and respiratory etiquette to reduce the risk of infection related to shared equipment, particularly when regular cleaning of shared objects is not feasible.

-Shared spaces such as libraries, assembly spaces, and study areas are also permitted.
+Shared spaces such as libraries and study areas are permitted.
 Use of lockers/cubbies are also permitted but we will have some modifications for these when the students arrive.
 When different cohorts interact in shared indoor spaces, masking and as much distancing as possible will be maintained between cohorts.
+Shared indoor spaces are by grade cohort, for Middle School (Grade 6-8), Grades 9 and 10 and, Grades 11 and 12.

 Cafeteria use and lunch protocols

 Our lunch protocols are able to start returning to normal with some modifications.
 Junior School students will continue to eat in their classrooms and will be able to remove their masks whilst eating with distancing in place.
 Middle/Senior students will be able to eat in assigned spaces throughout the school, including outdoors weather permitting.
 A schedule will be set for each Grade to ensure safe distancing is in place.
-Masks can be removed whilst eating.
+Masks can be removed during the physical acts of eating and drinking.
+The duration of the mask removal should be minimized as much as possible.

 We will be resuming our À la carte/Grad N’ Go food services this year.